timroes/angular-es6-sample/README.md

 To use this sample project you need gulp installed (`npm install -g gulp`).

-The default task will execute `grunt serve` which build the sources, watches for changes and serves them on port [4242](http://localhost:4242).
+The default task will execute `grunt serve` which build the sources, watch for changes and serve them on port [4242](http://localhost:4242).

 You will find several comments in the sources and build files and I wrote a [blog post](https://www.timroes.de/2015/07/29/using-ecmascript-6-es6-with-angularjs-1-x/) on